IL2HorusTeam/il2fb-mission-parser/docs/parsers/chiefs.rst

 are:

 ``60``
-  Waiting time (in minutes): during this time a ship will be inactive.
+  Hibernation time (in minutes): during this time a ship will be inactive.
   After that it will start following own route.

-  :Output path: ``waiting_time``
+  :Output path: ``hibernation``
   :Output type: :class:`int`
   :Output value: original value converted to integer number